MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/operation-must-use-an-updatable-queryerror-3073.md

 - The database file has been defined as read-only in your network operating system.

-- In a network environment, you do not have write privileges for the database file.
+- In a network environment, you don't have write privileges for the database file.

 Close the database, resolve the read-only condition, and then reopen it for read/write access.

-- You do not have permission to make changes to the query.
+- You don't have permission to make changes to the query.
 To change your permission assignments, see your system administrator or the query's creator.

 ## See also